Deltares/Koswat/docs/reference/koswat_strategies.md

 1. Do `N` iterations where `N` is the initial number of _non compliant_ clusters.
 2. For each cluster:
-    0. If it's _non-compliant_ move to step 2.1, otherwise check the next cluster (2.0).
+    1. If it's _non-compliant_ move to step 2.2, otherwise check the next cluster (2.1).
-    1. Determine its current value as done for the masks of [buffering](#measure-buffering).
-    2. Select the strongest measure type between the current cluster's value and the previous cluster's value (-1 if there is no previous cluster).
-    3. Select the strongest measure type between the current cluster's value and the next cluster's value (-1 if there is no next cluster).
-    4. Select the weakest measure type between the results of step 2.2 and 2.3.
-        - If the new value is the same, mark as "exception".
+    2. Get the first adjacent measures stronger than the current one, in case none present use again the current value.
+        - When using the current value we increment by one (1) the number of exceptions present in the clusters.
-    5. If the current value has changed, then update the location's selected measure.
+    3. If the current value has changed, update the locations' selected measure.
-        - In addition, if the new value is of the next's cluster then move the locations already to said luster to prevent it from being _non compliant_.
+    4. Move the current locations to their new clusters.
+        - This is done to prevent (the next cluster) it from remaing _non compliant_ if it was before the merge.
 3. Determine if clusters have been corrected:
     * if the number of non-compliant clusters is 0, or
     * if there are as many non-compliant as exception-clusters identified, or